uhh-lt/kaldi-tuda-de/README.md

 All WER numbers are using Kaldi's FST for decoding without rescoring.
 Note that you can get an additional 10-15% relative improvement with a better language using RNN-LM rescoring, see [our paper](https://arxiv.org/abs/1807.10311) for more details.

 We recommend the [Kaldi gstreamer server project](https://github.com/alumae/kaldi-gstreamer-server) for easy API access if you want to simply use our pre-trained models in your project.
 You can either stream audio and do online (real-time) recogniton with it or send wav files via http and get a JSON result back.
+See also the Kaldi + Gstreamer Server Software installation guide [here](https://raw.githubusercontent.com/bmilde/ambientsearch/master/INSTALL_KALDI).

 # Training your own models